mcclatchy/rusty_api/README.md

 3. To compile the binary, run `cargo build --release`.

 After setting everything up and compiling the code, the binary will be located at `target/release/rusty_api`.

+_Caution: The current query uses a hard coded index key, so it won't work unless you create a new record and swap the index key out before compiling._